satrya070/devport/_posts/2025-02-01-cpu-raytracer.md

     <span>{{page.date | date: "%Y.%m.%d" }}</span>
 </div>
 <div class="intro">
 To learn more about ray tracers I followed the notorious guide of building a ray tracer in a weekend, which shows how to build a ray tracer from scratch with spheres as objects using the CPU.
 I’ve implemented multithreading to speed up the rendering process.
 I’ve also implemented triangles geometries.
+Find the repository <a href="https://github.com/satrya070/RayTracingMt/tree/multithread" target="_blank">here</a>.
 </div>
 <ul class="tags">
     <li>C++</li>